-What the Heck Can You Do in the Hamptons With Kids?
+What To Do in the Hamptons With Kids

 The East End of Long Island is less than two hours from New York City and suprisingly rural, so parents often ask me what there is to do out there with kids.
 Unfortunately, everything I know about the Hamptons I’ve learned from watching Sex and the City and Revenge, which tend focus on adult pursuits.

 To find some better answers on what to do with kids in the Hamptons, 5YO Tiny Traveler and I headed out to the Riverhead and the South Fork over spring break.
 We discovered a lot of fun stuff, especially if you visit outside of the crowded summer season.
 Here are our best ideas for family fun in the East End:

 1. TT loved the Children’s Museum of the East End in Bridgehampton.
 Three hours after arriving I had to surgically extract her.

 A sizable indoor playground (above) is great for rainy days.
 But the real draw is the pretend play the museum encourages with costumes and a collection of sets including a farm stand, soda shop, workshop, ship and library.
 A compact mock-up of a potato chip factory had her enthralled.